Forza Horizon 2

 Forza Horizon 2 is a 2014 racing video game developed for Microsoft's Xbox One and Xbox 360 consoles.
-It is the sequel to 2012's Forza Horizon and the seventh instalment in the Forza series.
+It is the sequel to 2012's Forza Horizon, the seventh instalment in the Forza series, and the series' first multi-console instalment.
 The Xbox One version of the game was developed by Playground Games, the team behind the original Forza Horizon, while Sumo Digital developed the version for Xbox 360, with Forza series developer Turn 10 Studios supporting both builds.
 The Xbox 360 version is also the final Forza game released for the platform.
 The game received positive reviews from critics and a sequel, Forza Horizon 3, was released on 27 September 2016.

+The game was delisted from sale on 1 October 2018, following the expiration of its car branding licenses.
+The game's online servers, along with those for Forza Horizon, were shut down on 22 August 2023.